KiriamBlu/42-cpp-creator/README.md

     cd 42-cpp-template-creator

     ./install.sh

+  You need to specify wich type of bash you are using to the program in the install.sh in the line "~/.bashrc":

+      echo "alias cppc='bash /Users/$USER/42-cpp-creator/cpptempcreator/cppcreator.sh'" >> ~/.bashrc

   After this you can delete the directory and files that you just cloned.
 After you restart your sesion the changes will be applayed.